aboe026/gwent-oss/README.md

 A list of things to be done in the future:

+- Get test coverage to account for all source files (seems to only pick up files that have a unit test written for them?)
 - Get unit test coverage working for .tsx files
 - Change schema.ts to schema.gql
 - Account for cards with different art per instance (like Havekar Smuggler)